marawanthedev/GameHub/README.md

   - Every pull request to any branch

 ---

-## 🔐 Authentication & Email Verification Flow

-This project implements a secure, custom authentication system with email verification using JWTs, Prisma, and Resend.

----

 ### ✅ Signup Flow

 1. User fills the **signup form** with email and password.